whynimisha/HFT-Simulator/README.md

 > This is an **educational** approximation — not production HFT.

+(Currently trying to figure out why my trades are zero)

 ## Quick Start
 ```bash
 # 1) Create/activate a virtual environment (recommended)